U.N. watchdog eyes increased Iran presence to verify nuclear deal

 To ensure that Iran is taking these steps, the IAEA will visit Natanz and Fordow on a daily basis compared with about once a week now.
 It will also inspect facilities where Iran is assembling the centrifuges used to refine uranium.

-The diplomats stressed that any IAEA office in Iran would not be another regional office of the type it has in places like Tokyo and Toronto, but possibly along the lines of Rio de Janeiro, where its staff can work and store material in a hotel office.
+The diplomats stressed that any IAEA office in Iran would not be another regional office of the type it has in Tokyo and Toronto, but possibly along the lines of Rio de Janeiro, where its staff can work and store material in an office in a hotel.

 "There could be some benefits of having a small IAEA office space in Iran," said former IAEA chief inspector Olli Heinonen, now at Harvard University's Belfer Center for Science and International Affairs.